zprepo/cka-crash-course/exercises/03-etcd-backup-restore/instructions.md

 5. Create a snapshot of the etcd database.
 Store the backup in the file `/opt/etcd-backup.db`.
 6. Restore the original state of the cluster from the backup file at `/opt/etcd-backup.db` to the directory `/var/lib/from-backup`.
 7. Point etcd to the new directory containing the restored backup.
 Restart the etcd Pod.

+## Additional checks
+1. Find out all the cidr and IPs for pods, services and nodes